-My name is Rita Verde and currently the President of the Arts Consortium.
-I have had the pleasure of serving on the board for the past eight years.
-I retired a few years ago after a career in education.
-During my career in education, I saw firsthand the importance of the arts in a child’s life.
-I found that some children who had problems adjusting to school, found solace and acceptance by participating in artistic endeavors.
-On a personal level, both of my children were involved in musical theater during elementary, middle school and high school.
-Through their involvement in the arts they found confidences and abilities they didn’t know they had.
-My introduction to the Arts Consortium was through my daughter.
-She founded the Visalia Opera Company which is a special project under the umbrella of the AC.
-I am thankful to the Arts Consortium for the opportunity they have not only given my daughter, but to the many other gifted and fantastic artists in this region.
+Rita is currently the President of the Arts Consortium.
+She has served on the board for the past nine years.
+She retired a few years ago after a career in education.
+During her career in education, she saw firsthand the importance of the arts in a child’s life.
+She found that some children who had problems adjusting to school, found solace and acceptance by participating in artistic endeavors.
+On a personal level, both of her children were involved in musical theater during elementary, middle school and high school.
+Rita notes that through their involvement in the arts, they found confidences and abilities they didn’t know they had.
+Rita’s introduction to the Arts Consortium was through her daughter.
+She founded the Visalia Opera Company which began as special project under the umbrella of the AC.
+Rita is thankful to the Arts Consortium for the opportunity it has not only given her daughter, but also the many other gifted and fantastic artists in this region.
 The Arts Consortium’s mission is to “advocate, promote, provide opportunities to create, and celebrate the arts” in this area.
-For this reason, I am thrilled to be a part of the Arts Consortium.
+For this reason, she is thrilled to be a part of the Arts Consortium.

 Michael Kreps – Treasurer

-Michael is an architect in Visalia.
+Michael is a retired architect in Visalia.
 He grew up in Tulare where his family had a clothing store, Safarjan’s Mens Store.
-Michael graduated from Tulare Union High School and received a BA degree in business, psychology and art from San Diego State University.
+Michael graduated from Tulare Union High School and received a BA degree in business, psychology, and art from San Diego State University.
 After college, he decided to pursue his desire to be an architect and began a series of apprenticeships with various local architectural firms.
 During college, he had attended a lecture by Bruce Goff, an internationally famous architect who designed unique and artistic structures.
-After a few years working in Visalia, he drove to Tyler, Texas, where Mr. Goff was practicing and begged to be taken on as an apprentice.
+After a few years working in Visalia, he drove to Tyler, Texas, where Mr. Goff was practicing and was offered an apprenticeship.
 He spent three years in Goff’s studio, where he met and interacted with a variety of artists and architects from around the world and worked on some amazing projects.
 His experiences there solidified his love for art and design.
-Michael has practiced architecture in Visalia for 30 years.
-He also loves gardening, volunteering in the community, and traveling.
+Michael practiced architecture in Visalia for over 30 years before retiring.
+He currently spends his time gardening, traveling, and volunteering in the community.

 David is a full-time instrumental music educator in Tulare, California, having previously held teaching positions in Las Cruces, New Mexico and East Lansing, Michigan.
 As a classically trained oboist he has performed internationally as a member of the Las Cruces Symphony and the Orquesta Sinfónica de la UACJ in Ciudad Juárez, Mexico.
 David holds a Master of Music degree from Michigan State University and a Bachelor of Music degree from The University of California, Irvine.
 David also owns and operates Absolution Woodworks, a full-service woodshop, out of his home in Visalia.
 He specializes in live edge furniture and geometric cutting boards, drawing inspiration from American furniture designer Greg Klassen and the New Bauhaus School of Design.
 David is particularly drawn to works by urban underground, new contemporary, and outsider artists such as Ron English, Tyree Guyton and Wesley Willis in addition to more well-known artists such as Georgia O’Keeffe and Pablo Picasso.
 His favorite musical artists include Brian Wilson and the Beach Boys, Mewithoutyou, Paramore, and The Chariot.